IR-2011-117: IRS Releases Guidance on Foreign Financial Asset Reporting

 Principal of Duke Law Firm, P.C.

-Professor J. Richard Duke is an international monetary and asset lawyer, and was named as a Leading Lawyer in the Sixth Edition of the Citywealth Leaders List (2011) and the Fifth Edition of the Citywealth Leaders List (2010) in Citywealth Magazine: www.citywealthmag.com
+Professor J. Richard Duke is an international monetary and asset lawyer, and was named as a Leading Lawyer in Citywealth Leaders List for the years 2010-2013 in Citywealth Magazine: www.citywealthmag.com

 Mr. Duke was selected by his peers for inclusion in the 2011 edition of The Best Lawyers in America® in the practice area of Trusts and Estates.
 For over a quarter of a century, Best Lawyers® has been regarded by both the profession and the public as the definitive guide to legal excellence in the United States: BestLawyers.com